Funded housing programs aim to do more than put a roof over homeless veterans' heads

 Beth Baker, Chief of the VCRRC says each case is different and a plan of action is tailored based on the specific needs of each vet who walks through the doors.

-“It’s not like they are just going somewhere to chill out somewhere for six months or a year.
+“It’s not like they are just going somewhere to chill out for six months or a year.
 The case manager takes care of whatever they need to get re-established whether that’s focusing on obtaining gainful employment, going to school, or saving money for housing,” she says.
 “A lot of veterans have been incarcerated and when they get out, they don’t want to live in an apartment or house because they feel confined.”

 For those veterans, the VCRRC does community outreach by going to parks often populated by the homeless and dropping off things like hygiene kits, food, and blankets in the winter.
 For Williams, wanting to get off the streets came down to being fed up with feeling like he had no control over his life.